 Retail advisory fees represents revenue earned from providing advisory-related services to retail brokerage customers.
 The Company believes the performance obligation for providing these advisory services is satisfied over time because the customer is receiving and consuming the benefits as they are provided by the Company.
 Fee arrangements are based upon a percentage applied to the customers assets under management.
-Retail advisory fees are billed at the beginning of a service period (generally quarterly) and are recognized over that period as services are performed.
+Retail advisory fees are billed during the service period (generally monthly) and are recognized over that period as services are performed.